Kayla Santosuosso

-Kayla Marie Santosuosso is an American lawyer and politician who is the Democratic nominee for the New York City Council's 47th district in 2025.
-She previously worked as chief counsel to Justin Brannan and as deputy director of the Arab American Association of New York.
+Kayla Marie Santosuosso is an American lawyer and politician who is the New York City Council Member for the 47th district in 2025.
+She previously worked as chief counsel to her predecessor Justin Brannan and as deputy director of the Arab American Association of New York.

 Early life and education

 An Ohio native, Santosuosso grew up in an Italian-American family in Medina and graduated from Highland High School in 2008.
 She then attended New York University, where she majored in Middle Eastern and Islamic studies.

 Career

 After graduating college, Santosuosso worked as an administrative assistant at the Arava Institute in the kibbutz of Ketura, Israel.
 She then worked at the Arab American Association of New York, becoming its deputy director under Linda Sarsour, and organized for Showing Up for Racial Justice.
 She volunteered for Bernie Sanders' campaign in the 2016 Democratic presidential primaries.

 Amidst tensions following Donald Trump's win in the 2016 presidential election, Santosuosso organized a volunteer project where people signed up to accompany minorities, immigrants and LGBTQ+ people who felt they were being threatened or harassed on their daily commute.
 Within days, over 6,000 volunteers had signed up to participate.
 This led to her organizing the Accompany Project and leading trainings on bystander intervention.

-She currently co-owns and runs Lock Yard, a bar in Bay Ridge, with her husband.
+She previously co-owned and ran Lock Yard, a bar in Bay Ridge, with her husband, prior to its closing.